sictweb/bti425-2020/graded-work.md

 Is there a "missed test policy"?
 Yes; here it is:

 The policy is very limited.
-It is designed to recognize a single *legitimate* illness or medical issue that a severely and negatively affects academic performance during the date-and-time of the test.
+It is designed to recognize a single *legitimate* illness or medical issue that severely and negatively affects academic performance during the date-and-time of the test.

 If an illness or medical issue causes a student to miss a test, and wants the professor to consider a remedy, then the student must follow this procedure:
 1. Notify the professor by email, before the test date-and-time, of the absence.